MinghuaWang123/PCA-TLRSR/README.md

 Minghua Wang; Danfeng Hong; Qiang Wang; Swalpa Kumar Roy; Jocelyn Chanussot
 ---------------------
-Thanks for Dr. Ren's pointing the following typos out.
+Thanks for Dr. Ren Longfei's pointing the following typos out.
 (1) Eq.
 (14), (19), (20) of the attached PDF have been revised.
 (2) Before Eq.(14), all Z should be W.
 The revised PDF is attached.